adlnet/xapi-profiles/xapi-profiles-spec.md

 ### Core Concepts: Verbs, Activity Types, and Attachment Usage Types

-When describing verbs, activity types, and attachment usage types, use the following terms:
+These Concepts are the most central to building rich, reusable profiles.
+When describing verbs, activity types, and attachment usage types, a profile MUST use the following structure:

 Name | Values
 ---- | ------